 Photo: Skip Schiel

 Louise Dunlap is a beloved teacher and facilitator, writer, and Buddhist activist.
-Her new book, Inherited Silence: Listening to the Land, Healing the Colonizer Mind,” is due from New Village Press in September 2022.
+Her new book, Inherited Silence: Listening to the Land, Healing the Colonizer Mind,” was published by New Village Press in September 2022.
 The book traces the history of her family’s still-beautiful land at the edge of California’s famous Napa Valley, uncovering connections between the racist mind that made settlement possible and climate catastrophe as it unfolds today.
 It is a wake up call for white Americans and a touchstone for racial and environmental reckoning and healing in these perilous times.

 Louise has spent her 80 years on earth fascinated by the healing power of nature and truth-telling.
 This fascination has led her to far corners of the globe—MIT’s renowned halls, where she taught urban planners how to think and write about equity and space, community centers in South Africa’s townships, where she worked with women and labor activists to undo the harm of apartheid, and many recent actions in the Bay Area to expose the ravages of historical genocide on Indigenous people and modern day gentrification.
 At the top of her list now are organizing with other white people to change the mind of racism and finding joy in earth to help us face hard truths.